^

 Complications

-Neurovegetative (chills, hyperthermia, fluctuations of blood pressure), aseptic peripheral phlebitis
+Neurovegetative (chills, hyperthermia, blood pressure fluctuations), aseptic peripheral phlebitis

 Therapeutic hypothermia

-Artificial cooling of the body in order to reduce the intensity of metabolic processes and increase resistance to hypoxia is widely used as a method of symptomatic therapy of acute poisoning in toxic brain edema caused by poisoning with narcotic poisons.
-From the point of view of the possibility of detoxifying the body, artificial hypothermia has been poorly studied, although there are certain prospects for using its antihypoxic properties in severe exotoxic shock, and also in order to slow the lethal synthesis of methyl alcohol, ethylene glycol, chlorinated hydrocarbons.
+Artificial cooling of the body to reduce the intensity of metabolic processes and increase resistance to hypoxia is more widely used as a method of symptomatic therapy of acute poisoning with toxic cerebral edema caused by poisoning with narcotic poisons.
+In terms of the possibilities of detoxifying the body, artificial hypothermia has been little studied, although there are certain prospects for using its antihypoxic properties in severe exotoxic shock, as well as to slow down lethal synthesis in poisoning with methyl alcohol, ethylene glycol, chlorinated hydrocarbons.

 Hyperbaric oxygenation

-The HBO method has been widely used for the treatment of acute exogenous poisoning.
+The HBO method has found wide application in the treatment of acute exogenous poisoning.

-In determining the indications for HBO, the poisoning stage is of paramount importance.
-In the toxicogenic stage, when the toxic substance circulates in the blood, HBO can serve as a method to enhance the natural processes of detoxification, but only in cases where the biotransformation of poisons occurs by the type of oxidation with the direct participation of oxygen without the formation of more toxic metabolites (carbon monoxide (II), methaemoglobin-forming substance).
-On the contrary, HBO is contraindicated in the toxicogenic stage of poisoning with poisons, the biotransformation of which proceeds according to the type of oxidation with lethal synthesis, which leads to the formation of more toxic metabolites (carbofos, ethylene glycol, etc.).
+When determining the indications for HBO, the stage of poisoning is of primary importance.
+In the toxicogenic stage, when the toxic substance circulates in the blood, HBO can serve as a method of enhancing natural detoxification processes, but only in cases where the biotransformation of poisons occurs by oxidation with the direct participation of oxygen without the formation of more toxic metabolites (carbon oxide (II), methemoglobin-forming substances).
+On the contrary, HBO is contraindicated in the toxicogenic stage of poisoning with poisons, the biotransformation of which occurs by oxidation with lethal synthesis, which leads to the formation of more toxic metabolites (malathion, ethylene glycol, etc.).

 This is a general rule based on the theory of biotransformation of toxic substances in the body.

-Before the start of the session, it is recommended to do a chest x-ray, to determine the parameters of the CBS, to record the initial ECG, which is repeated after the session.
-Taking into account the usually difficult condition of patients with poisoning, compression and decompression in the pressure chamber is carried out slowly (for 15-20 minutes) with a change in pressure, at a rate of 0.1 atm / min.
-The duration of the patient's stay under medical pressure (1,0-2,5 ati) is 40-50 minutes.
+Before the session, it is recommended to take a chest X-ray, determine the acid-base balance indicators, record the initial ECG, which is repeated after the session.
+Given the usually severe condition of patients with poisoning, compression and decompression in the pressure chamber are carried out slowly (for 15-20 minutes) with a change in pressure, at a rate of 0.1 atm/min.
+The duration of the patient's stay under therapeutic pressure (1.0-2.5 atm) is 40-50 minutes.

-The clinical efficacy of HBO as a method of detoxification is most clearly manifested in its early application to stimulate the process of biotransformation of carboxyhemoglobin in carbon monoxide poisoning, meth- and sulfgemoglobin - when poisoned with nitrites, nitrates and their derivatives.
-At the same time there is an increase in oxygen saturation of blood plasma and stimulation of its tissue metabolism, which has the character of pathogenetic therapy.
+The clinical effectiveness of HBO as a method of detoxification is most clearly demonstrated in its early use to stimulate the process of biotransformation of carboxyhemoglobin in case of carbon monoxide poisoning, met- and sulfhemoglobin - in case of poisoning with nitrites, nitrates and their derivatives.
+At the same time, there is an increase in the oxygen saturation of the blood plasma and stimulation of its tissue metabolism, which is of the nature of pathogenetic therapy.

-The relative contraindication to the use of HBO in these poisonings is the extreme severity of the patients' condition, associated with the development of a decompensated form of exotoxic shock requiring intensive therapy to correct the basic parameters of hemodynamics.
+A relative contraindication to the use of HBO in these cases of poisoning is the extreme severity of the patient's condition, associated with the development of a decompensated form of exotoxic shock, requiring intensive therapy to correct the main hemodynamic parameters.

 You are reporting a typo in the following text: